 Carry the pickleball paddle indoors:

 Whenever not using your paddle, there are several other things that should be kept in mind.
 Once the excitement of a fresh paddle wears off, beginner pickleball players frequently overlook the usage of coverings for the paddle and toss them into their car perhaps at the house without wondering about the likelihood that this could reduce the longevity of the paddle.
 Carry the paddle straight back as soon, as keeping it outside causes it to get dirty easily.
+Also, check the What Pickleball Paddles do the Pros Use?

 Maintaining your pickleball paddle should be a primary concern if you want it to remain in a good state so you can cherish the pickleball game.
 Aside from ensuring the longevity of the Pickleball paddle, you must give attention to the basics that the pickleball paddle needs to stay in peak shape.
 Pickleball paddle maintenance tips come into play here.
 When it concerns protecting and taking care of your pickleball paddles, there are a few things to consider.
 These simple pickleball paddle maintenance tips can keep your paddle in good condition throughout countless matches.
 Let’s look at them: